tidwall/buntdb/README.md

 	...
 }
 ```

-It's important to note that BuntDB does not currently support file locking, so avoid accessing the database from multiple processes.

 ## Transactions
 All reads and writes must be performed from inside a transaction.
 BuntDB can have one write transaction opened at a time, but can have many concurrent read transactions.
 Each transaction maintains a stable view of the database.
 In other words, once a transaction has begun, the data for that transaction cannot be changed by other transactions.